Opinion | Afghan schools might reopen soon, but girls won’t have the resources to thrive

 Families in the provinces know this and want this.
 And all the Afghan girls who right now are studying at home, creating in themselves the hope for Afghanistan’s future, know and want this, too.

 Their eyes, and mine, are on March 23.
-On that day, across our nation, the school doors may swing open.
+On that day, across our nation, the school doors might swing open.
 And then what?